znoxx/tbng/doc/03-tbng-troubleshooting_and_faq_EN.md

 Little bit more details — Ralink 2800 worked in all modes, survived MAC spoofing (everywhere except Ubuntu 16.04 due to Network Manager).
 On the other hand dirt-cheap Realtek 8192CU, 8188CUS allowed to use only one NIC in system, since it utilized [Concurrent Mode](http://znoxx.me/2017/09/09/dvukhgholovyi-realtek/).
 It all depends on your goals.

+#### Cannot open  captive portal after WiFi connection — server not found.

+Reset DNS cache in WAN settings  (restart dnsmasq).

+This may happen, if you connect to network, where captive portal is opened by name, but not an address, for example "supercoffeshop.local".
+Name is not available in global DNS, so dnsmasq restart required to renew DNS data from local service.